DCC-EX/dcc-ex.github.io/docs/reference/tools/diagnostic-tools.rst

    :scale: 70%
    :alt: Packet Sniffer Block Diagram

-   Figure 4: DCC Packet Sniffer Block Diagram
+   DCC Packet Sniffer Block Diagram

 - **Power From Track** This part is optional.
 You can use the USB cable connected to your computer to power everything.
 If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track OR from batteries.